dangarmat/dangarmat.github.io/_posts/2018-02-17-CSP2018-Fri-Additional.md

 1. Writing the presentation
 2. Giving the presentation
 3. The bigger picture

+All good reminders for my next important presentation of an analysis.

 ### CANCELED: A Streamlined Process for Conducting a Propensity Score-Based Analysis *John A. Craycroft, University of Louisville*